zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 > | **`<your vm scale set name>`** | This is your VM scale set name in which you want to install VM watch. |

 ## Pre-requisites
-* ### Register Feature
+ ### 1. Register Feature
-  Execute the below code using Azure Command Line to register for adopting VM watch.
+  Execute the code using Azure Command Line to register for adopting VM watch.

   #### [CLI](#tab/cli-feature)